Driving in Spain as a UK citizen: things you must know

 • After Brexit, UK drivers are required to register commercial trailers weighing over 750kg and non-commercial trailers weighing more than 3,500kg before they can be towed.

-• If you are planning to take your car bought in the UK to EU countries, you should check with your car insurer to make sure if you’re involved in an accident with a European motorist and want to claim them, your insurer will contact their insurer on your behalf and deal with it for you.
-Before the Brexit, this was not required because you could contact the Motor Insurers´ Bureau (MIB) to do so.
-Now, if your insurer does not provide this service, you need to deal with a Spanish company.
+• If you are planning to take your car buying in the UK to EU countries, you should check with your car insurer to make sure that if you’re involved in an accident with a European motorist and want to claim them, your insurer will contact their insurer on your behalf and deal with it for you.
+Before Brexit, this was not required because you could contact the Motor Insurers´ Bureau (MIB) to do so.
+If your insurer does not provide this service, you need to deal with a Spanish company.

 4. At Adeslas, we care about your mobility and safety